AAFC-BICoE/seqdb-api/README.md

 When the trusted service makes a request:
    * Include the "Authorization" header with the value of "TrustedService <username> <api-key>"
-   * Note: Usernames and api-keys with spaces must have spaces escaped by backslashes.
+   * Note: Usernames and api-keys must be url-encoded to avoid issues with values that have spaces.

    curl example: